 What Does “Colorpoint” Mean in Ragdoll Cats?

 A Colorpoint Ragdoll isn’t a different breed—it’s a distinct coat pattern defined by dark “points” (ears, face, tail, paws) and a lighter body, much like the Siamese.
-This look happens thanks to a temperature-sensitive gene, “Colorpoint gene” (CS), which darkens cooler body parts while keeping warmer areas pale.
+This look comes from the cs (Siamese) allele in the TYR gene—a temperature-sensitive trait that darkens cooler body parts while keeping warmer areas pale.

 Unlike Bicolor or Mitted Ragdolls, Colorpoints have no white markings.
 Not even a toe!
-Think of their shading like a soft gradient, flowing from deep color at the edges to creamy tones near the torso.
-Their piercing blue eyes add to their elegance.
+Their shading flows like a soft gradient, from deep color at the edges to creamy tones near the torso, finished with piercing blue eyes.
+Stand your cat against a white wall—if you spot a white chest, foot, or belly patch, it’s likely Mitted, not a true Colorpoint.

 7 Stunning Types of Colorpoint Ragdolls (With Photos)